ShivanshMishra659/ShivanshMishra659/README.md

 ## What I'm working on

-- **CampusLoop** — A peer-to-peer campus resource sharing platform with a gamified trust-point system, collateral-based borrowing, OTP handover verification, and a real-time leaderboard.
-Built as a single-file HTML/CSS/JS prototype. <a href="https://purr-tacit-81919839.figma.site/">CampusLoop</a>
+- **<a href="https://purr-tacit-81919839.figma.site/">CampusLoop</a>** — A peer-to-peer campus resource sharing platform with a gamified trust-point system, collateral-based borrowing, OTP handover verification, and a real-time leaderboard.
+Built as a single-file HTML/CSS/JS prototype.
 - Exploring intersections of **FEA/simulation** and **ML-based prediction** in mechanical systems
 - Writing Python programs that prioritize clarity and minimalism